MicheleMorelli/obfuscated_C_fun/README.md

-# Obfuscated C fun:My Pretty Calendar
+# Obfuscated C Puzzle:My Pretty Calendar

 For some strange reason, the lovely nursery rhyme that I wrote to celebrate **my pretty calendar** outputs some **notorious planetary greetings**.
 Very mysterious!